Project planning for the age of AI

 Choose the work that matters.
 Agents will do the rest.

-When ML agents can credibly absorb the execution, the hardest question for a senior team is no longer how to ship — it’s what to ship.
-ThroughStar is one macro view for ROI, throughline, resourcing, and time.
+When agents can absorb the execution, the hardest question is which projects compound — and over how many months, at what cost in people.
+ThroughStar is one macro view for senior teams: ROI, throughline, resourcing, the months ahead.
+Classification and time become first-class data, not metadata, so finite human attention lands on the work that pays back.
 Not a ticket tracker.

 Capable agents have flipped the bottleneck.
 Doing the work used to be the constraint; now it’s choosing the right work.
 A small team plus capable agents can credibly attempt several times the projects they used to — so the marginal cost of starting the wrong one is up, not down.